python/cpython/Doc/howto/functional.rst

 You can of course achieve the same effect with a list comprehension.

-``filter(predicate, iter)`` returns an iterator over all the sequence elements that meet a certain condition, and is similarly duplicated by list comprehensions.
+:func:`filter(predicate, iter) <filter>` returns an iterator over all the sequence elements that meet a certain condition, and is similarly duplicated by list comprehensions.
 A **predicate** is a function that returns the truth value of some condition; for use with :func:`filter`, the predicate must take a single value.

     >>> def is_even(x):
     ...     return (x % 2) == 0